DISTORTEC/distortos/README.md

 DO NOT edit `distortosConfiguration.mk` files manually! *kconfig-frontends* tools make sure that multiple pre- and post-conditions are satisfied, and these conditions can easily be violated by manual modifications of the configuration.

-To select the configuration of your choice execute `configure.sh` script with the relative path to selected `distortosConfiguration.mk` file - `./configure.sh <path-to-distortosConfiguration.mk>` (on *Windows* use `sh configure.sh <path-to-distortosConfiguration.mk>`).
-This script will create `selectedConfiguration.mk` file which is needed to build *distortos*.
-If the path to selected `distortosConfiguration.mk` file is in the form `configurations/<board>/<variant>`, you can omit `configurations/` prefix - `./configure.sh configurations/STM32F4DISCOVERY/test` and `./configure.sh STM32F4DISCOVERY/test` will both select the same configuration.
-You can execute `configure.sh` with no arguments if the selected `distortosConfiguration.mk` file is in the main folder of the project - in that case `.` is used as the path.
+To select the configuration of your choice execute `make configure CONFIG_PATH=<path-to-distortosConfiguration.mk>`, where `<path-to-distortosConfiguration.mk>` is the relative path to selected `distortosConfiguration.mk` file.
+This will create `selectedConfiguration.mk` file which is needed to build *distortos*.
+If `<path-to-distortosConfiguration.mk>` is in the form `configurations/<board>/<variant>`, you can omit `configurations/` prefix - `make configure CONFIG_PATH=configurations/STM32F4DISCOVERY/test` and `make configure CONFIG_PATH=STM32F4DISCOVERY/test` will both select the same configuration.
+You can execute `make configure` with no arguments if the selected `distortosConfiguration.mk` file is in the main folder of the project - in that case `.` is used as `CONFIG_PATH`.

 To build just execute `make` (if using *GNU Make*) or `tup` (if using *tup*) command in the main directory of the project.
 If you need to see verbose compilation log, execute `make VERBOSE=1` (if using *GNU Make*) or